 Business combination transactions result in a new basis of accounting, at fair value, being established in the acquirer's consolidated financial statements for the assets acquired and liabilities assumed.
-When the acquired entity remains a separate reporting entity after the acquisition, guidance in ASC 805 provides the acquirer with the option to reflect the new accounting basis at fair value in the separate financial statements of the acquired entity (generally referred to as "pushdown accounting").
+When the acquired entity remains a separate reporting entity after the acquisition, guidance in ASC 805 provides the acquired entity with the option to reflect the new accounting basis at fair value in its separate financial statements (generally referred to as "pushdown accounting").
 The guidance explicitly states that pushdown accounting does not apply to the acquisition of an asset or a group of assets, including an acquisition of equity interests in the acquired entity, that does not constitute a business.

-SEC reporting considerations9
+SEC reporting considerations